 If you are experiencing a dental emergency contact our Westborough office immediately for information on how to handle your dental problem or a same day visit.
 After hours calls will be returned by the dentist on call.

 Dental emergencies can happen at any time for a variety of reasons and often occur at the least convenient time.
 We understand the anxiety that tooth pain, trauma, and discomfort can cause.
 This is why we will make every effort to see emergencies the same day, or when deemed necessary.

 - Chipped tooth: Clean the area gently by rinsing with water.
 If there is pain and a large portion of the tooth has been damaged, contact us as soon as possible to schedule a visit for restoring the tooth.
 Pain can be managed with over-the-counter pain relievers and cold compresses placed on the outside of the mouth.
 Do not place anything directly on the damaged area of the tooth.

-- Knocked out tooth: If possible to locate the lost tooth, pick up by the crown and place between the cheek and gums or in a container of saliva or warm milk.
+- Knocked out tooth: If possible to locate the lost tooth, pick up by the crown and place it between the cheek and gums or in a container of saliva or warm milk.
 Cold compresses on the outside of the mouth can be used if there is pain and/or swelling.
 Contact our office immediately for advice on how to proceed.

 - Sudden tooth pain: Tooth pain that is sudden, sharp, and/or throbbing can have a range of causes and should be diagnosed by a professional.
 Over the counter pain relievers, warm water rinsing, and cold compresses on the outside of the mouth can be used to minimize discomfort.